opendatamesh-initiative/odm-specification-dpdescriptor/TSC.md

 | Andrea Gioia    | Quantyca         |  Chairman                |
 | Jacopo Aliprandi    | Blindata         | Member                  |

-See [the project Governance](GOVERNANCE.md) for how maintainers are selected and replaced.
+See [the project Governance](GOVERNANCE.md) for how TSC members are selected and replaced.